c-mayer/ECMproject/README.md

 ./ECMproject -f ./metabolic_models/mmsyn_sm05.xml -m mmsyn_sm05 -o ./results/ -n 10 -p -dv -tmp ./new_tmp/
 ```

 In this example, additionally to the result file, all intermediate results are saved into the 'new_tmp' directory.
-The '*dv*' option asssures, that all intermediate results are not deleted at the end of the analysis.
+The '*-dv*' option asssures, that all intermediate results are not deleted at the end of the analysis.

 <br/>